aimclub/iOpt/docs/source/examples.rst

       solver.add_listener(cfol)
       solver_info = solver.solve()

 Let's prepare an auxiliary class to describe the problem being solved.
-An example of such a class is presented in the listing below.
+The class example is presented in the listing below.

 .. code-block:: python
    :caption: Description of the problem for finding the optimal combination of values of continuous parameters using the iOpt framework